codefortulsa/oscn/README.md

 - Case: Returns a single case.
 Case can be saved as files using Case.save() and retrieved using Case.open().

 - CaseList: Returns an iterator for retrieving cases for a county and year.
 CaseLists can be filtered using .find().
 See scripts/example.py for details

  - Party: Returns information on parties available on OSCN.

+ - Docket: Returns docket of cases for specific judges and date

 ### oscn.parse